deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 “...Rough day?” he asked, gently.
 She still flinched, having clearly been too engrossed in the movie to hear him come in, then smiled, paused the movie, and shifted over for him to sit down.

 “My head’s all over the place,” she explained, looking a little embarrassed.
-“Meditating didn’t work, Yoga didn’t work so… screw it.
+“Meditating didn’t work, yoga didn’t work so… screw it.
 I’m having a hormonal afternoon.”

 Julian chuckled and cuddled up to her.